-Autumn is in the air!
-And winter is round a few corners.
+Spring is in the air (hopefully soon anyway).
 Which means it’s time to turn our thoughts to one of my favourite things – spring cleaning.

 Eh?
 Does anybody really like sorting through boxes and rifling through cupboards full of junk?
 No, not really.
 But I’m talking about a different kind of spring cleaning.
 I call it a Wardrobe Weed.

 Getting your wardrobe looking clean and clear is easy to do, good for the soul and makes you feel smug about making some space.
 Perfect!

 Think like She-Ra (remember her?) so that you can be ruthless and take no trouser prisoners.
 Ask a trusted, honest friend or family member to help, and have a camera phone to hand – it won’t lie, even if your assistant is telling a few white ones.